Lupino Lane: Silent-comedy star

 Earle Hammons of silent-comedy studio Educational Pictures signed Lupino Lane in 1925.
 Hammons sent his chief producer Jack White to see Lane on stage: "He was working in New York in The Mikado, Gilbert and Sullivan.
 I went backstage to see him after the show was over and we got to know each other fairly well," recalled White.
 Lane starred in a series of short comedies that featured his acrobatic flips and falls.
 Lane's co-star was usually his brother, Wallace Lupino.
 Wallace also starred in his own comedies, only three of which are known to survive.
 (Archivist Ben Model discovered one of them and posted it on YouTube.)

 During his first year at Educational, Lane found time to produce and star in The Hollywood Music Box Revue, which enjoyed an unusually long run (by local standards) of 19 weeks.
 Some of the young ladies featured in the show went on to screen careers, including Lupe Vélez, Nancy Carroll, and Marion Byron.

 Roscoe Arbuckle, Charles Lamont, Norman Taurog, and Mark Sandrich were some of Lupino Lane's directors, but in 1928 Lane insisted on directing the films himself.
 (He received screen credit under the pseudonym "Henry W. George," his given names.)
 White commented, "[Wallace Lupino] was approachable where Lupino Lane was not.
 Lane was a very difficult guy to make a movie with, because he disagreed with everything except what came from his head.
 I thought he was rather arrogant.
 He went on for a couple years, though [sic]."
 Lane demonstrated that he knew his business, and his comedies successfully displayed his agility and versatility: in one film he played 27 characters (Only Me, 1929).

 Lupino Lane made the transition to talking pictures, his voice being a light, British-accented tenor.
 He was one of the first of Educational's stars to make talking two-reel comedies; his sound shorts alternated with silent shorts through the end of 1929.
-He played a major role in the 1929 musical film The Love Parade, and made a guest appearance in the Warner Bros. musical revue The Show of Shows.
-His last Warner film was Golden Dawn (1930), in which he played a supporting role.